-

 Is liability to business taxation based on tax residence or registration?
 If so, what are the tests?

-The Maldives has a world-wide tax system and the liability to business taxation in the Maldives is generally based on tax residence.
-(Refer to answer in Question 8)
+The Maldives has a world-wide tax system and the liability to business taxation in the Maldives is based on the tax residency of such personnels.
+While tax residents are taxed on their world-wide income, non-residents and temporary tax residents are only taxed on income sourced from Maldives.

 -